 Transferring child protection cases

-Districts should consider completing the SWA in the following circumstances:
+Districts should consider completing the CSI in the following circumstances:

 Where the decision is to delay further assessment, for instance, the family is returning to or moving to another district, then a case transfer should occur.
 To facilitate the transfer, the transferring district will convene a case planning meeting with the family and the receiving district should attend.
 The transferring district will develop a case plan, which the receiving district must implement and manage.